 Dr. Megan Turner-Cabrera

-Megan is a licensed clinical psychologist (PSY29534) who specializes in perinatal mental health, survivors of sexual and domestic violence and concerns around substance use.
-She is especially passionate about the intersection of cultural humility and generational trauma in support of generational healing within pregnant and postpartum parents and their transition to motherhood.
+Hi there!
+I’m Megan, a licensed clinical psychologist (PSY29534) who specializes in perinatal mental health, survivors of sexual and domestic violence and concerns around substance use.
+I am especially passionate about the intersection of cultural humility and generational trauma in support of generational healing within pregnant and postpartum parents and their transition to motherhood.

-After completing her undergraduate degree at San Francisco State University, she received her Masters and Doctorate in Clinical Psychology from the California School of Professional Psychology, where she trained in settings such as the Santa Anita Family Services and the Family Recovery Center.
+After completing my undergraduate degree at San Francisco State University, I received my Masters and Doctorate in Clinical Psychology from the California School of Professional Psychology, where I trained in settings such as the Santa Anita Family Services and the Family Recovery Center.

-She completed her pre-doctoral internship at the San Diego State University and postdoctoral training at Reedley College.
-Her dissertation and focus of research studied the effects of trauma in adolescence and how to utilize alternative methods of treatment within diverse populations specifically focusing on creative arts therapies to provide trauma informed care.
-She is also certified in perinatal mental health through Postpartum Support International.
+I completed my pre-doctoral internship at the San Diego State University and postdoctoral training at Reedley College.
+My dissertation and focus of research studied the effects of trauma in adolescence and how to utilize alternative methods of treatment within diverse populations specifically focusing on creative arts therapies to provide trauma informed care.
+I am also certified in perinatal mental health through Postpartum Support International.

 INDIVIDUAL & COUPLES THERAPY